Jolanrensen/CBR-2018-Data-Visualisation-Kotlin-JS-React/README.md

-# 2IMV20 Visualization and Interaction - 2020 - Jolan Rensen & Daan Waalboer
+# CBR 2018 Data Visualisation Kotlin/JS React - 2020 - Jolan Rensen & Daan Waalboer

 You can build and run the project by executing: